-Although you may be familiar with how sexual assault cases proceed in the criminal justice system, many people do not know that cases of rape and sexual assault can be presented in civil court as well.
+Although many may be familiar with how sexual assault cases proceed in the criminal justice system, many people do not know that cases of rape and sexual assault can be presented in civil court as well.

 To schedule a free consultation with our legal team, complete our contact form or call (212) 684-1880.